elastic/universal-profiling-documentation/README.md

 ##### Send feedback

-If troubleshooting and support are not working for you, or you have any doubts or feedback that you want to share about the product, send the Profiling team an email to `profiling-feedback@elastic.co`.
+If troubleshooting and support are not working for you, or you have any other feedback that you want to share about the product, send the Profiling team an email to `profiling-feedback@elastic.co`.